Add to cart

 This report provides an overview on the biofuel use mandates in the various EU-28 member states.
 It supplements the EU-28 Biofuel Annual Report.

 Although public opinion in France is generally opposed to products derived from biotechnology, the livestock industry is dependent upon imported genetically engineered (GE) products to meet its feed needs.
 France has no commercial production or field trials of GE crops, but some laboratory research is being conducted in the country.
-The French administration has no official position yet on the way innovative biotechnologies should be regulated but they are active on this subject.
+The French administration is conflicted on the way innovative biotechnologies should be regulated.
 The seed industry and the main farm organizations have developed a detailed position in favor of innovative biotechnologies, while anti-biotech groups have conducted a few actions against them.
 Public awareness is low.
 As for animal biotechnology, it is mainly used for medical research purposes.

-It is expected that in 2016 milk deliveries in the European Union will increase by 1.1 percent and stabilize in 2017.
-In 2016 increased milk production is expected to be mainly processed into cheese and butter which remain in demand on the world market and non-fat dried milk (NFDM) used by the EU in the market intervention programs.
+In 2016 milk deliveries in the European Union (EU) increased by an estimated 0.5 percent and are expected to only slightly increase in 2017.
+In 2016 production of cheese, whole dry milk (WDM) and butter increased, which remained in demand on the world market.
+Non-fat dried milk (NFDM) production also increased but was used by the EU in the market intervention programs.
+In 2017 an increasing volume of milk is expected to be processed into cheese.
+Production of butter, NFDM and WDM is expected to stagnate.
 The European Commission (EC) continued intervention on the dairy market in 2016 through subsidizing public stocks of NFDM, and private storage of NFDM, butter and cheese.
-In addition the EC allocated U.S. $168 million for voluntary reduction of milk production and U.S. $392 million as aid envelopes to member states for use in programs supporting dairy industry.
+After six months break the EC purchases of NFDM for public intervention stocks started again in April 2017.
+In addition, the EC successfully implemented a voluntary milk production reduction program, allocating U.S. $168 million for compensation paid to farmers.

-The EU-28 broiler sector is expected to grow in 2016 and 2017, benefiting from slowly increasing demand, since it has been less affected than other meats by the economic downturn in Europe.
-Brazil and Thailand will remain the largest suppliers of broiler meat to the EU-28, with Ukraine becoming the third largest supplier after being granted a TRQ for broiler meat.
-EU-28 broiler meat exports are expected to increase in 2016 and 2017, despite the continuing Russian embargo, driven by booming exports of low-priced cuts, bone-in cuts, and mechanically deboned meat (MDM) to Sub-Sahara Africa and Asia.
+The EU-28 broiler sector is expected to grow in 2017 and 2018, driven by a slow but steady increase in domestic demand.
+Brazil and Thailand will remain the largest suppliers of broiler meat to the EU-28.
+Ukraine is the third-largest supplier, benefitting from its 2014 EU-28 free trade agreement.
+EU-28 broiler meat exports are expected to decrease in 2017 due to HPAI related embargoes in several export destinations, notably South Africa.
+Exports are expected to resume growth in 2018 driven by a large increase in exports of low-priced cuts, bone-in cuts and mechanically deboned meat (MDM) to SubSaharan Africa and parts of Asia.

 EU Wine Policy Report, 12/13/2016